In the bowl of a stand mixer fitted with the dough hook, stir together warm milk, yeast, and sugar. Let stand until creamy, about 5 minutes.

 Heat oven to 400°F / 200°C. Cover the rolls with a dish towel and put them near the warm oven to rise for 20 minutes.

-Meanwhile, whisk together 1/4 cup flour and 3 Tbsp of water until it forms a paste similar to thick pancake batter.
+Meanwhile, whisk together ¼ cup flour and 3 tablespoon of water until it forms a paste similar to thick pancake batter.
 (Add more water a bit at a time if needed to get the right consistency.)
 Transfer the flour paste to a small piping bag or sealed plastic bag.

 When rolls have finished their second rise, cut a tiny corner off the bag with the flour paste.
 Pipe a line of flour paste across each row of buns and then pipe a line going the other way to form crosses over the top of each bun.
 (Note: You likely won’t need all of the flour paste.
 Discard any that is left.)

 Bake until golden brown, 24 to 30 minutes.
 (Rolls are done when they reach an internal temperature of 190°F / 88°C. If using a metal pan, the rolls should finish near the lower end of the range; if using a ceramic or glass pan, the rolls should finish near the upper end.)

 If you want to add the apricot glaze, warm the jam in the microwave for about 15 seconds to soften.
 Brush warm jam over top of the warm rolls.